PikaRaymart/laravelTraining-finalProject/README.md

 **Step 7:** Open your web browser and go to [http://localhost:3000/](http://localhost:3000/) to start using the application.

 **Step 8 (extra):** For ssr mode when in dev server.
 If you want to check if your app is hydrating the client properly, just run first `npm run build` before step 7.
-Though an issue is still ongoing with this cause by styled-components.
-But this build properly, just that it won't hydrate properly.

 Thank you for installing Plumebooks!
 Enjoy using the application.